Selkirk Rex Cat Breed: Origin, Features, and Pompous Albert

 At times, Albert opens his eyes wide as though he's surprised by something, but generally his eyes glower, apparently very suspiciously.
 To some people his expression has a suggestion of evil.
 His owners report that he has the intimidating habit of glaring in apparent anger at someone without moving.
 In reality, Albert has the typically pleasant personality of a Selkirk Rex.

 Albert is from Salt Lake City in Utah and is owned by Mike and Susan Singleton.
-He is light grey in colour but has white patches on his body.
-His appearance depends on the lighting in the area.
-Sometimes he looks white in photos and sometimes he looks grey.
-He appears to be a relatively small cat and is currently eight years old.
+He appears to be a relatively small cat and is around eight years old.
 The lifespan of a Selkirk Rex is ten to fifteen years.
 Many representatives of the breed live for thirteen years or more if they are well cared for.

 Pompous Albert really is a rejected show cat.
-His owners post daily photos or videos of him on Instagram accompanied by amusing captions.
+His owners (or perhaps his office coworkers) post daily photos or videos of him on Instagram accompanied by amusing captions.
 Albert also has a Facebook and a Twitter account.

 Buying or Adopting a Selkirk Rex Cat